 Research

-I previously served as a Research Assistant with the Collaborative on Health Reform and Independent living (CHRIL).
-The CHRIL is funded by a 5-year Disability and Rehabilitation Research Program (DRRP) from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0075-01-00).
-The CHRIL brings together disability advocates and researchers from 4 institutions (Washington State University, the University of Kansas, George Mason University, and the Independent Living Research Utilization program at TIRR Memorial Hermann Hospital) to systematically investigate and disseminate essential findings about how the Affordable Care Act’s implementation affects working age adults with disabilities.
-In my capacity as a CHRIL research assistant, I worked on Center grants and I served as the coordinator for the Disability Stories Project which is a virtual story bank of people with disabilities and their experiences with health insurance and health policy.
-The project helps to conceptualize how health insurance impacts peoples choices about participating in disability programs or working.
+I also served as a Research Assistant with the Collaborative on Health Reform and Independent Living (CHRIL), a national center funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DP0075-01-00).
+The CHRIL brings together researchers and disability advocates from Washington State University, the University of Kansas, George Mason University, and the Independent Living Research Utilization program at TIRR Memorial Hermann Hospital.
+Our work focused on understanding how the Affordable Care Act (ACA) affects working-age adults with disabilities.

 Publications and Presentations